QuiltMC/rfcs/rfc/0019-hashed-mojmap.md

 ## Explanation

-Hashed Mojmap will produce base-62 hashes of information taken from Mojmap to produce mixed-case alphanumeric names like the following:
+Hashed Mojmap will produce 8-digit base-26 hashes of information taken from Mojmap to produce names like the following:

-- Classes: `Cls_hE89sr` (6 digits)
+- Classes: `C_bgbfjdpu`
-- Fields: `fd_p9TXc40` (7 digits)
+- Fields: `f_jhuobxwz`
-- Methods: `md_fjH9ac8` (7 digits)
+- Methods: `m_tyyngmfw`

 To produce the hashes, the Mojmap names are processed as follows:

-1. Classes are converted from dotty format (`net.minecraft.a.Foo$Bar`) to slashy format (`net/minecraft/a/Foo$Bar`).
-1. Overriding methods in subclasses are discarded if present.
-1. Package names are removed from classes whose simple names are unique.
-That is, `net/minecraft/a/Bar` gets shortened to `Bar` if there is no other class named `Bar`, but if there are classes `net/minecraft/a/Foo` and `net/minecraft/b/Foo` that exist, then neither of them will be shortened.
-This includes references to these classes in method descriptors.
-1. Method descriptors are replaced with an empty string for methods whose name is unique within the class that the method is declared.
-1. Field names are converted to `fd_$x` where `$x` is the last 7 digits of the base-62 representation of the SHA-256 hash of the string `f$declaring_class.$field_name`.
-1. Method names are converted to `md_$x` where `$x` is the last 7 digits of the base-62 representation of the SHA-256 hash of the string `m$declaring_class.$method_name$descriptor`.
-1. Class names are converted to `Cls_$x` where `$x` is the last 6 digits of the base-62 representation of the SHA-256 hash of the class name.
+1. For classes, their simple name (e.g. `Class$Inner`) is used.
+If the simple name is not unique, the full name is used (e.g. `com/example/Class$Inner`).
+1. For fields, their name is combined with its descriptor and owning class with the format `f;<class_name>.<field_name>;<descriptor>`.
+The class name is again stripped of its package where possible.
+For fields whose names are unique in their enclosing class, the descriptor is replaced with the empty string.
+1. For methods, the same formatting as for fields is used except for the prefix: `m;<class_name>.<field_name>;<descriptor>`.
+Again, package and descriptor are omitted where possible.
+1. Some methods are required to be named identical by the jvm (for overriding).
+For these methods, we only consider the top-level methods and chose the one with the lexicographically last formatted name.
+1. The resulting strings are hashed using SHA-256.
+Only the lower 8 digits of its base-26 representation are used and then prefixed with `C_` for classes, `m_` for methods and `f_` for fields.

 The above steps are designed to preserve some of the benefits of intermediary as much as possible without the need for matching.
-Testing has shown that around 50% of class renames in Mojmap are only repackages, which are unlikely to affect hashed Mojmap.
-The descriptor removal is designed to preserve method names where only the descriptor has changed, while ensuring hashed Mojmap names are all unique.
+Testing has shown that around 50% of class renames in Mojmap are only repackages.
+Since only a handful of classes require the full name to be used, this is very unlikely to affect hashed Mojmap.
+Testing has also shown that omitting the descriptor greatly improves the stability of the mappings.
+While there are many more non-unique methods than classes, descriptor changes are by far even more common.

 ### Probability of collision